dehesselle/jhb/README.md

 - It is fully self-contained to its directories, allowing for co-existence of multiple installations in locations of your choosing.

-- It brings its own [Python.framework](https://gitlab.com/dehesselle/python_macos) to run JHBuild.
+- It uses a relocatable [Python.framework](https://gitlab.com/dehesselle/python_macos) to bootstrap itself until it can build its own Python to become self-sufficient.

 ## prerequisites